MasqAs/projet-vxlan-automation/documentation/CookBook.md

 python import_netbox.py http://localhost:8080 YOUR_NETBOX_TOKEN device_model.yml subnets.yml
 ```

-This script will create Region, Site, location and tenant on Netbox.
+This script will create Region, Site, and Device type on netbox.
+We have to modify it and create, manually the interface.

 ### Ansible